See answer

 Not getting enough sleep can cause lupus brain fog symptoms.
 When talking about forgetting words, one member stated, “I notice it more when I’m tired.”

-Fatigue is common with lupus and can increase the risk of dissociative thought patterns — that is, disruptions in your usual thinking process — leading to forgetfulness or confusion.
+Fatigue is common in lupus and can increase the risk of dissociative thought patterns — disruptions in your usual thinking process — which may lead to forgetfulness or confusion.
 Another member mentioned, “It seems to be worse later in the day.”

 2. Lupus Flare-Ups

-Some MyLupusTeam members have noticed they have trouble with words more frequently when their other lupus symptoms are flaring.
-“It happens when I’m extremely tired or in a lot of pain,” shared one member.
+Some MyLupusTeam members have noticed they have more trouble with words when other lupus symptoms are flaring.
+“It happens when I’m extremely tired or in a lot of pain,” one member shared.
 “It takes just a blink of my eyes, and I can’t remember what I was saying.
 It’s very hard at work because I’m a teacher at an academic library.”

-Symptoms of a lupus flare can include various symptoms, including tiredness, headaches, dizziness, and fevers.
-Noticing a sudden change, like forgetting your words, may signal that it’s time to slow down and give your body some extra rest.
-Flare-ups can range from mild to severe.
-One member noted issues at the tail-end of a flare.
-They wrote, “After a flare, I’m incredibly worse with stuttering or having a loss of words.
+Lupus flares can include various symptoms, including tiredness, headaches, dizziness, and fevers, and range from mild to severe.
+Noticing a sudden change, like forgetting words, may signal that it’s time to slow down and give your body some extra rest.
+One member noted issues at the tail end of a flare: “After a flare, I’m incredibly worse with stuttering or having a loss of words.
 The fog is bad.”

 Recognizing how flare-ups affect you can help you better understand your body.